National Netball Cship From June 27 - UrduPoint

 He said the preparations for the championship were in full swing and 16 teams of men and women from all over the country would feature in the championship.

-"The participating teams include Pakistan Army, Wapda, Police, Pakistan Air Force (PAF), Pakistan Navy, Railways, Pak Boards, Higher education Commission (HEC), Punjab, Balochistan, Sindh, Khyber Pakhtunkhwa, Gilgit-Baltistan, FATA, Azad Jammu and Kashmir and Islamabad," he said and added that the training camps of the teams were underway and the players were working hard for the championship.
+"The participating teams include Pakistan Army, Wapda, Police, Pakistan Air Force (PAF), Pakistan Navy, Railways, Pak Boards, Higher education Commission (HEC), Punjab, Balochistan, Sindh, Khyber Pakhtunkhwa, Gilgit-Baltistan, Fata, Azad Jammu and Kashmir and Islamabad," he said and added that the training camps of the teams were underway and the players are working hard for the championship.

 He said the managers of the teams participating in the championship would meet on June 26 to brief them about the rules and to announce the draws of the championship.